#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-\begin{theorem} Let $\lambda= (w,\mathbf{1}+\lambda_d)$ be a partition where $\mathbf{1}$ is the all-$1$ vector.
-Furthermore, assume that $\lambda_d$ can be tiled with $1\times 2$ dominos.
-Let $\rho$ be a permutation of size $|\lambda|$ such that it has exactly $|\lambda_d|/2$ cycles of length $2$, it does not have any fixpoint and all other cycles has a length at least $w+h(\lambda')$.
-Then $\chi_\lambda(\rho)$ is not vanishing. \end{theorem} \begin{proof} The only way to tile $\lambda$ with appropriate border-strips is that the border-strip for the largest cycle in $\rho$ must be in a hook in the top left corner of the shape, then all other long cycles must be in the first column, and the border-strips for the cycles of length $2$ must tile the shape $\lambda'$.
-By the conditions, at least one such a tiling exists.
-There might be multiple tilings thus border-strip tableaux.
-The sum in the equation~\ref{eq:non-recursive-MN} could be $0$ if different border-strip tableaux could have different parities of their height, however, the parity of the height is invariant.
+By the conditions, at least one such tiling exists.
+There might be multiple tilings, and thus border-strip tableaux.
+The sum in the equation~\eqref{eq:non-recursive-MN} could be $0$ if different border-strip tableaux could have different parities of their height, however, the parity of the height is invariant.
 Indeed, the parity depends on only the number of horizontal $1\times 2$ dominos tiling $\lambda_d$.
-However, any such domino tiles exactly one square in every second column in $\lambda_d$ while each vertical dominos tile even number of squares in every second row.
+However, any such domino tiles exactly one square in every second column in $\lambda_d$ while each vertical domino tiles an even number of squares in every second row.
 Thus, the parity of the number of horizontal dominos is the parity of the sum of the squares in every second row in $\lambda_d$. \end{proof}